MartinVanIJcken/air_traffic_controller/README.md

 # air_traffic_controller
-Automate solving of the air traffic controller board game
+A practice project to practice OOP and the guidelines from 'clean code'.
+It describes the components from the children's board game 'air traffic controller'